 Cardiovascular Tech Job Duties, Responsibilities, and Career Options

-Learn about the education and preparation needed to become a cardiovascular technologist.
-Get a quick view of the requirements - such as degree programs and job duties - to see if a career in cardiovascular technology is right for you.
+Learn about the education and preparation needed to become a cardiovascular technician or technologist.
+Get a quick view of the requirements - such as degree programs and job duties - to see if a career in cardiovascular tech is right for you.

 Cardiovascular technologists and technicians provide assistance to doctors who perform heart-related procedures.
-Most have a minimum of an associate's degree, but bachelor's degrees are also possible; candidates who also earn optional professional credentials have better job prospects.
+Most have a minimum of an associate's degree, but bachelor's degrees are also possible; candidates possessing more advanced professional credentials have better job prospects.

 |Other Requirements||Professional certification preferred|